 The analogue (hard copy) way to do this involves two forms: the seller completes the Certificate of Registration form (or an MR13A); the buyer completes form MR13B.
 If you go this way, the buyer should complete and submit MR13B at an NZTA agent and get a receipt to show you before you hand over the keys.

-If you are buying a new car make sure you get it insured.
+If you're buying a new car make sure you get it insured.
 You can sort your car insurance with AMI.
 There are three levels of cover to choose from: